 Don’t overdo the table decorations – if you’re going to use the table to eat or play games – remember that guests will want to be able to see each other thru what you put in the middle of it.

 Want more party plannning tips in your inbox?
 Click Here to subscribe.

-We created a simple table centerpiece of blue hydrangeas, baby's breath and candles, surrounded by scattered sparkly confetti and plastic pacifier and diaper pins.
+We created a simple table centerpiece of blue hydrangeas, baby’s breath, and candles, and surrounded it by scattered sparkly confetti and plastic pacifier and diaper pins.
 We left it simple to allow guests t lots of room as this table was where a cute little hand illustrated the guests created alphabet cards.

-These are alphabet cards made by guests - the mom-to-be's sister later had it made into a book!
+These are the alphabet cards made by guests.
+Later, the mom-to-be’s sister later had it made into a book!